srlinuxeurope/DCFPartnerHackathon/docs/srlinux/intermediate/19-SRLinux-Custom-CLI.md

 /// admonition
     type: question
-Is there another way to get this without a CLI plugin?
+Is there another easy way to get this without a custom CLI plugin?
 ///

 /// details | Answer